mongodb/specifications/source/initial-dns-seedlist-discovery/initial-dns-seedlist-discovery.md

 Drivers MUST raise an error and MUST NOT initiate a connection to any returned host name which does not share the same `{domainname}`.

-In the case that the SRV record has less than three `.` separated parts, the returned address MUST NOT be identical to the original `{hostname}`.
-The next major version should the host names returned through all SRVs require to end with the entire `{hostname}`.
+In the case that the SRV record has less than three `.` separated parts, the returned address MUST must end with the SRV's entire `{hostname}` and MUST NOT be identical to the original `{hostname}`.
+The next major version MUST no longer allow an SRV record, with any number of parts, to return address that doesn't end with the SRVs' entire `{hostname}`.
+Drivers MUST document this in a prior minor release.

 The driver MUST NOT attempt to connect to any hosts until the DNS query has returned its results.